-All students must take a required core field in Science, Technology and International Affairs consisting of five courses (15 credits).
+All students must take a required core field in Science, Technology and International Affairs consisting of three courses (9 credits).
 These courses must include:

 - IAFF 6141: International Science and Technology Policy Cornerstone

-- IAFF 6159: Science and Technology Policy Capstone - Concluding the program, the capstone uses a cross-disciplinary approach to focus on an ongoing science and technology issue.
+- IAFF 6159: ISTP Capstone Project - Concluding the program, the capstone uses a cross-disciplinary approach to focus on an ongoing science and technology issue.
 The course includes a capstone policy exercise where students integrate previous course work in addressing a current policy issue.
+(Students must attend planning meetings in the fall to begin the client search for the spring project.
+Please see the professor for any questions).

 - IAFF 6516: Independent Study and Research - Each student will conduct a research project in science, technology, and international affairs for 3-credit hours.
 The project will be directed by one of the Center's core faculty and students are expected to produce a paper of publishable quality.
 Students should register with Academic Advising and Student Services when beginning this project.
 Under special circumstances, it is possible to include a six-credit thesis in a program of study.
 Students wishing to pursue a thesis option must have the approval of the program advisor and the Dean.